-To accomplish its congressional mandate, the Board has established four general goals.
+To accomplish its congressional mandate, the Board has established four general goals:

-- 1. Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding, testing, analyzing, and modeling geologic and other natural components of a proposed Yucca Mountain repository system.
-Review DOE activities related to estimating and confirming the performance of the natural components of the repository system. - 2.
-Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding, testing, analyzing, and modeling the engineered components of a proposed Yucca Mountain repository system.
-Review DOE activities related to estimating and confirming the performance of the engineered components of the repository system. - 3.
-Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding and modeling interactions among the components of the natural and engineered repository systems, estimating and confirming the performance of the proposed repository system, and integrating scientific and engineering activities. - 4.
+- Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding, testing, analyzing, and modeling geologic and other natural components of a proposed Yucca Mountain repository system. - Evaluate the technical and scientific validity of activities undertaken by the DOE related to modeling, understanding, testing, and analyzing the engineered components of a proposed Yucca Mountain repository system. - Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding and modeling the interactions of natural and engineered repository system components, estimating the performance of the proposed repository system, and integrating scientific and engineering activities. - 4.
 Evaluate the technical and scientific validity of activities undertaken by the DOE related to planning, integrating, and implementing a waste management system, including the transportation, packaging, and handling of spent nuclear fuel and high-level radioactive waste and the operation of a repository.